Regine-Makonga/Los-Angeles-Crime-Data-Analysis-Project/README.md

-# LA-Crime Analysis Using Python And SQL
+# Los-Angeles-Crime Analysis Using Python And SQL

 ## Table of Contents
 - [Project Overview](#project-overview)